pepperize/cdk-autoscaling-gitlab-runner/README.md

 const cache = new Bucket(this, "Cache", {
   // Your custom bucket
 });
-const token = StringParameter.fromSecureStringParameterAttributes(stack, "Token", {
+const token = StringParameter.fromStringParameterAttributes(stack, "Token", {
-   parameterName: "/gitlab-runner/token"
+  parameterName: "/gitlab-runner/token",
 });

 new GitlabRunnerAutoscaling(this, "Runner", {